-No maternity leave for women using surrogates: EU top courtMarch 18th, 2014 in Health /
+No maternity leave for women using surrogates: EU top courtMarch 18, 2014 in Medicine & Health / Health

 Women who use surrogate mothers to have a child do not have a legal right to maternity leave when the baby is born, the European Court of Justice ruled on Tuesday.